Distance learning in a pandemic doesn’t change the focus on learning.

 3. Remember that the “why” still matters

-There was a time when the only reason I showed up to high school was because my 3 on 3 basketball team in PE was pretty good and was getting very far in the playoffs where the only prize was bragging rights.
+There was a time when the only reason I showed up to high school was because my 3-on-3 basketball team in PE was pretty good and was getting very far in the playoffs where the only prize was bragging rights.
 In 4th grade, I once walked 2 miles to school in a snowstorm not because my teacher had some incredible learning activity that I didn’t want to miss, but because I simply loved being around my classmates.
 Let’s not forget that the “why” still matters.
 Giving students the opportunity to connect with their peers wherever possible might be that why.
-Being intentional about giving students opportunity physical activity, access to the arts, something that feels like recess.
+Being intentional about giving students opportunity for physical activity, access to the arts, something that feels like recess.
 It is a sad reality that schools are the safe haven for some of our students.
 This is one area distance learning can never fully replace.
 But even the overwhelmed teacher doing it all right now might be able to make time to do one-on-one check-ins for students who we know need that connection.
 Don’t get so caught up in the Bloom’s that we forget about the Maslow.